What Does Class 3 Mean In Mobility Scooter?

 Why Is Class 3 Important?

 A Class 3 mobility scooter may be helpful in many situations.
-To begin with, they guarantee that those with problems walking may legally ride scooters across town.
+First, it guarantees that people with problems walking may legally ride scooters across town.
 They can be allowed to do as they like with far less supervision.

 Is A Class 3 Mobility Scooter Right For You?